 And in this clip, he just basically says that every Republican who is part of the globalists are secretly Democrats.

-I know the audience knows this, but we have to get this out to the president and everybody else.
+I know the audience knows this, but we have to get this out of the president and everybody else.

-The president's like, I just want to turn the economy back on, secure the border, increase the defense budget, but not have the Middle East, but have superior weapons, strength through peace.
+The president's like, I just want to turn the economy back on, secure the border, increase the defense budget, but not the Middle East, but have superior weapons, strength your peace, makes sense.

 All these things that are classic John Wayne Americana that anybody that's pro-America should be for.

-I mean, yeah, it's got a little bit of fascist icing to it, but it's not the communism and the globalism they're trying to get us.
+I mean, yeah, it's got a little bit of fascist icing to it.

 The difference is you haven't spent three years every day deflecting every criticism of Obama.